tomasmcguinness/dotnet-passbook/README.md

 ## Contribute

 All pull requests are welcomed!
 If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com or follow me on twitter @tomasmcguinness

-## Supporting the project

-If you use dotnet-passbook, please consider donating https://www.buymeacoffee.com/fMKJ2NnQ3 - it will enable me to keep the project updated with improvements and changes.
-Thanks!

 ## License